bvds/andes/docs/guides/ios_client_guide/README.md

 Sencha Space provides the following settings:

+{@img SpClientSettings.png}

 <ol>
 <li><b>Close</b> - Return to previous screen</li>
 <li><b>Change PIN</b> - Specify your current PIN, a new PIN, and confirm the new PIN</li>
-<li><b>Remove Organization</b> - Deletes all data you may have
+<li><b>Remove Organization</b> - Deletes all data you may have stored while
-stored while using the current organization and prompts you to log in again with a new organization name.
-This prompt displays a confirmation prompt to be sure you want to delete all app
+using the current organization and prompts you to log in again with a new organization name.
+Use this option if you've borrowed a device and want to return it, or when you're changing organizations.
+A confirmation prompt displays to be sure you want to delete all your app data:
-data:
 {@img RemoveOrganizationAlert.png}
 </li>
 <li><b>Legal</b> - View Space attribution copyright
 information and terms of service</li>
 </ol>

-{@img SpClientSettings.png}

 ## Change PIN